-Has there been a substantial change in circumstance that has prompted you to rethink the current child custody agreement that you have in place with your former spouse?
-If so, you may be wondering if it’s even possible to change child custody after divorce.
+Has a substantial change in circumstances prompted you to rethink the current child custody agreement you have in place with your ex?
+If so, you may be wondering if it’s even possible to change your child custody arrangements after divorce.

-The short answer is: Yes, child custody can be modified after a divorce.
-Changes can be made mutually or via court order.
-A judge will typically approve a request for a modification of custody if there is a significant reason to do so that is in the child’s best interest.
+Yes, child custody can be modified after a divorce.
+Changes can be made mutually or via a court order.
+A judge will typically approve requests for modification of custody if there is a significant reason that is in the child’s best interest.
 Learn more about making changes to child custody after divorce below.

 Is it Hard to Modify Custody?

 Making changes to a custody agreement can be simple, relatively quick, and easy if both parents agree.
-In this case, a judge will typically agree to the changes.
-However, you might want to still seek input from a child custody lawyer before agreeing to or requesting a modification.
+In those cases, a judge will typically agree to the changes.
+However, you might still want to seek input from a child custody lawyer before agreeing to or requesting any modification.

-On the contrary, modifying a child custody agreement if one of the parents does not agree can be quite difficult.
-This is especially true if custody is currently shared or one parent has full custody.
-In both cases, the parent requesting modification will have to prove to the court that the change in custody is in the child’s best interest.
+On the other hand, modifying a child custody agreement when one parent does not agree can often be difficult.
+This is especially true if custody is currently shared or either parent has full custody.
+In these cases, the parent requesting modification will have to prove to the court that the change in custody is for the child’s best interest.

-The term “best interest” is vague and interpretation will be based on the judge’s understanding of what’s best for the child.
-If custody is shared, a judge may make custody decisions based on which parent was the “primary caregiver.”
+The term “best interest” is vague and a decision will be based on the judge’s understanding of what’s best for the child.
+If custody is shared, a judge may make custody decisions based on which parent has been the “primary caregiver.”

-The parent that has the largest responsibility for raising and taking care of the child will typically be considered the primary caregiver.
+The parent who has the greatest responsibility for raising and caring for the child will typically be considered the primary caregiver.

-While both parents can agree to change the parameters of their current custody agreement in principle, they will still need to go to court to make the change legally enforceable.
+While both parents may agree to change the parameters of their current custody agreement in principle, they still need to go to court to make the change legally enforceable.
 It may be tempting to simply make a verbal agreement, but this is not recommended.
-Doing so could cause major problems later down the road.
+Doing so can lead to major problems down the road.

-Learn more below about the steps to legally modify your child custody agreement after a divorce.
+Learn more below about the steps required to legally modify your child custody agreement after a divorce.

-1. Prepare and File a Motion For Modification of Custody Form
+1. Prepare and File a Motion for Modification of Custody

-Most states require parents requesting a change to a child custody agreement to file a petition with the court that originally granted custody.
-However, exceptions can be made if one or both of the parents have moved to another area of their state or if there are exceptional circumstances that would make it difficult to file a motion for modification form in the original court.
+Most states require parents requesting a change to their child custody agreement to file a petition with the court that originally granted custody.
+However, exceptions can be made if one or both of the parents have moved to another area of their state or if there are exceptional circumstances that make it difficult to file a motion for the modification of custody form with the original court.

-When you file your documents with the clerk, they will usually give you a court date.
-You will also be required to pay applicable fees.
-If you cannot afford the fees, you may be eligible for a fee waiver.
+When filing your documents with the court clerk, you usually receive a court date.
+You are required to pay applicable fees.
+If you cannot afford fees, you may be eligible for a fee waiver.

-The parent requesting the modification of the custody agreement must have someone (other than themselves) to serve the papers.
-This must typically be done at least 2 - 3 weeks prior to the court date.
+The parent requesting a modification of the custody agreement must have someone (other than themselves) serve the papers.
+This is typically done at least 2 - 3 weeks before the court date.

-Some courts will require that parents attend mediation before the hearing.
-If an agreement cannot be reached during this process, a hearing will be held where the judge will consider the request to change custody.
-It is recommended that you bring documentation and evidence to the hearing that shows why the change is necessary and in the child’s best interest.
+Some courts will require that parents attend mediation before their hearing.
+If an agreement cannot be reached during this process, a hearing is held for the judge to consider the request to change custody.
+It is recommended that you bring documentation and evidence to the hearing to show why the change is necessary and in the child’s best interest.

-What Are The Reasons a Judge Will Change Custody?
+What Are the Reasons a Judge Would Change Custody?

-It will usually require significant evidence to persuade a judge to change a child custody order.
-Approval for modifications of child custody agreements necessitates a significant change in circumstances and that the change requested is in the child’s best interest.
-Courts may also approve to change a custody agreement if one parent has violated a previous court order.
+It usually requires significant evidence to persuade a judge to change a child custody order.
+Approval for modifications of child custody agreements necessitates a significant change in circumstances and evidence the change is in the child’s best interest.
+Courts may approve a change in a custody agreement if one parent has violated a previous court order.

 There Has Been a Substantial Change in Circumstances

-A substantial change in circumstances means that there has been a significant and permanent change.
+A substantial change in circumstances refers to a significant and permanent change.
 Temporary changes are usually not considered substantial.
 Examples of significant changes include:

-The child’s current residence no longer considered safe
+- The child’s current residence is no longer considered safe

-No matter what the reasons are for changing the child custody agreement, it will not be approved if a judge does not believe that it is in the child’s best interest.
-In some cases, if a judge is unsure if there is a basis for the change, they will order a custody evaluation to be completed before a final decision is made.
+No matter what reasons you provide for changing your child custody agreement, it will not be approved if the judge does not believe it is in the child’s best interest.
+In some cases, if a judge is unsure there is such a basis for the change, they will order a custody evaluation before a final decision is made.

-If one of the parents has not held up their end of the agreement and violated the initial court order, a judge may agree to a modification of the original child custody agreement.
-Violations of a previous court order can include:
+If one parent has not held up their end of the agreement and is in violation of the initial court order, a judge may agree to modify the original child custody agreement.
+Violations of previous court orders can include:

 How Long Does it Take to Modify a Custody Order?

-The length of time it takes to modify a child custody agreement will vary depending on the circumstances.
+The length of time to modify a child custody agreement will vary depending on the circumstances.
 If both parents agree, it can be accomplished within 1 - 2 months.
-However, if one parent disputes the modification, the process can take as long as six months.
+However, if one parent objects to the modification, the process can then take as long as six months.

-In some cases, a judge can make a temporary order of custody (visitation schedule, custody, child support payments) that will be in effect throughout the time of the trial.
+In some cases, a judge will make a temporary order of custody (visitation schedule, custody, child support payments) for the duration of the trial.

 Can Child Custody be Changed Without Going to Court?

-Furthermore, the new agreement may be initially beneficial to the parents and children, but things take a turn for the worse if one parent decides to change their mind or circumstances change.
+Furthermore, an “unofficial” new agreement, although initially beneficial to the parents and children, could be unenforceable if things take a turn for the worse and one parent decides to change their mind or circumstances change.

-If you are the parent that is receiving custody and want to ensure that you are legally protected, it is recommended that you have your new child custody agreement approved by a judge.
+If you are a parent who was awarded custody and want to ensure that you are legally protected, it is recommended that you have your new child custody agreement approved by a judge.

-What if My Ex Does Not Approve of The Modification?
+What if My Ex Does Not Approve the Modification?

-One parent may wish to obtain full custody, modify the current agreement so they share custody, or make changes to the current visitation schedule.
+One parent may wish to obtain full custody, modify a current agreement to share custody, or make changes to a current visitation schedule.
 This can be a scary notion if you do not believe that the requested changes are in your child’s best interest.

-If you are not comfortable with the requested modifications, it is recommended that you collect documentation, eyewitness statements, and other types of evidence to present to the court during your hearing.
-This is where the help of an experienced child custody lawyer can be beneficial.
+If you are not comfortable with the requested modifications, it is recommended that you collect documentation, eyewitness statements, and all other types of evidence to present to the court during your hearing.
+This is where the help of an experienced child custody lawyer will be beneficial.

 Do I Need a Lawyer to Modify My Child Custody Agreement?

 You can modify a child custody agreement without hiring a lawyer.
 However, it is usually not in your best interest.
-Child custody cases can be contentious, drawn-out, and carry major implications for you as well as your children.
+Child custody cases are often contentious, drawn-out, and can carry major implications for you as well as your children.

 Even if you and your ex mutually agree on a child custody agreement modification, it is still recommended that you hire a child custody lawyer.
-This is because a lawyer understands the potential long-term implications of certain agreements and can advise you to make choices that will be beneficial presently and in the future.
+This is because your lawyer understands the potential long-term implications of certain agreements and can advise you to make choices that will be beneficial both in the present and for the future.

 How Much Does it Cost to Modify Child Custody?

-In most cases, making changes to a child custody agreement will cost money.
+In most cases, making changes to a child custody agreement does cost money.
 The court fee alone is between $50 - $150.
-How large your final bill is will depend on whether or not you and your ex mutually agree to the changes or not.
-If you do, your legal fees will be somewhat lowered since your lawyer will not have to spend a lot of time on your case.
+The amount of your final bill will depend on whether or not you and your ex agree to the changes or not.
+If you do, your legal fees will be somewhat lowered since your lawyer does not have to spend a lot of time on your case.

-However, if you’re at odds with your ex about the modification, your legal fees could soar.
-Most child custody lawyers charge between $3 - $5k just to get started on your case, and charge an additional $300 - $500 per hour.
-Fortunately, those that take advantage of unbundled legal services can significantly cut their legal costs.
+However, if you’re at odds with your ex about the proposed modification, your legal fees could soar.
+Most child custody lawyers charge between $3 - $5k just to get started on your case and charge an additional $300 - $500 per hour after that.
+Fortunately, those who take advantage of our unbundled legal services can significantly cut their legal costs.

-How Can Unbundled Legal Services Help Me to Save Money?
+How Can Unbundled Legal Services Help Me Save Money?

 Child custody lawyers charge high fees because their services are all-encompassing.
 They handle every aspect of your case such as filing motions, drafting agreements, negotiating, and attending all court hearings with you.
 However, most people do not need all of these services.